RMI-PACTA/r2dii.analysis/README.md

 status](https://www.r-pkg.org/badges/version/r2dii.analysis)](https://CRAN.R-project.org/package=r2dii.analysis)
 <!-- badges: end -->

-The goal of r2dii.analysis is to TODO add goal.
+The goal of r2dii.analysis is to provide a suite of metrics and analysis tools commonly used for climate scenario analysis.

 ## Installation